Annual income – due date before 4 September 2022

-The allowance for parents is determined on the basis of an annual income.
-The annual income is calculated for a reference period of 12 calendar months prior to the calendar month that precedes the start of the entitlement to allowance for parents.
+The daily allowances for parents is determined on the basis of an annual income.
+The is calculated for a reference period of 12 calendar months prior to the calendar month that precedes the start of the entitlement to daily allowances for parents.

 The annual income includes wages and salaries that have been paid during the reference period.
 Kela usually receives information on wages and salaries from the national incomes register, so this information need not be reported to Kela separately.